-Since its formation in 1963, the WBC has dedicated all available efforts to find avenues and tools to improve all aspects of boxing and make it a safer sport for all participants.
+Since its formation in 1963, the WBC has dedicated all available efforts to finding avenues and tools to improve all aspects of boxing and make it a safer sport for all participants.
 The WBC has broken previously accepted boxing paradigms to make changes to improve the sport.
-In the process, the WBC has surmounted many challenges, all in the name of benefiting boxers before, during, and after their glory days in the ring.
+In the process, the WBC has surmounted many challenges, all in benefiting boxers before, during, and after their glory days in the ring.

 The WBC introduced the Franchise Boxer concept and the Rule a couple of years ago.
-The Franchise Boxer is a special designation and privileged status that the WBC may bestow to a current WBC World Champion, an elite boxer, who has achieved and maintains the highest of stature in the sport.
+The Franchise Boxer is a special designation and privileged status that the WBC may bestow on a current WBC World Champion, an elite boxer who has achieved and maintains the highest stature.

-Under governing Rule 3.26, in its discretion, the WBC may, upon a 2/3rd vote of the Board of Governors, designate in each weight category one WBC Franchise Boxer.
+Under governing Rule 3.26, in its discretion, the WBC may designate in each weight category one WBC Franchise Boxer upon a 2/3rd vote of the Board of Governors.

-A Franchise Boxer enjoys special status concerning his or her mandatory obligations, holding multiple titles and competing for titles of other organizations, as the WBC Board of Governors considers petitions from elite boxers to receive the Franchise Boxer designation on a case-by-case basis.
+A Franchise Boxer enjoys special status concerning their mandatory obligations, holding multiple titles and competing for titles of other organizations.
+The WBC Board of Governors considers petitions from elite boxers to receive the Franchise Boxer designation on a case-by-case basis.

 Initially, the WBC established that the Franchise Boxer privileges were conferred and not won or lost due to a bout’s outcome.

-As any rule of importance, the WBC has modified its Franchise Boxer Rule so that it reflects the realities of our ever-evolving sport.
+As with any rule of importance, the WBC has modified its Franchise Boxer Rule to reflect the realities of our ever-evolving sport.